List of past Lucchese crime family mobsters: Vincent Mancione

-Vincent "Vinny Casablanca" Mancione (1964) is a soldier and former acting capo.
+Vincent "Vinny Casablanca" Mancione (1964) was a soldier and former acting capo.
 In 2002, Mancione was indicted along with consigliere Joseph Caridi, capo John Cerrella and soldier Carmelo Profeta for extorting the Hudson & McCoy Fish House restaurant in Freeport, Long Island.
 Mancione was released from prison on August 2, 2006.
 Mancione died in 2013.

 Thomas Mancuso

 Thomas "Tommy Tea Balls" Mancuso (August 29, 1907 – 1981) former member of the Harlem crew.
 Mancuso and Carmine Tramunti were part owners of the Pussycat Bar and club in New York City.
-On August 14, 1968, Mancuso was indicted on narcotics charges; convicted on March 26, 1969 and sentenced to 1 year in prison.
+On August 14, 1968, Mancuso was indicted on narcotics charges; convicted on March 26, 1969, and sentenced to one year in prison.
 In 1980, Mancuso and Samuel Cavalieri were under investigation for corruption of Local 29 of Blasters, Miners and Drill runners Union.
 Mancuso died in 1981.

 Frank Manzo

-Frank Manzo (February 2, 1925 – October 23, 2012), also known as "Francesco Manzo", "Frank Manse", and "Frankie the Wop", was a soldier in the Vario Crew who oversaw the family's interests at John F. Kennedy International Airport ("JFK") in Queens, New York.
+Frank Manzo (February 2, 1925 – October 23, 2012), also known as "Francesco Manzo", "Frank Manse" and "Frankie the Wop", was a soldier in the Vario Crew who oversaw the family's interests at John F. Kennedy International Airport ("JFK") in Queens, New York.
 He served as a union delegate in the United Brotherhood of Carpenters and Joiners of America, controlled Local 295 and owned two trucking companies: LVF Air Cargo, Inc., and LVF Airport Service Inc. at JFK Airport.
 Manzo also owned Villa Capra, a restaurant in Cedarhurst, New York, where he conducted illegal activities.

-In 1972, Manzo was kidnapped by James McBratney, Eddie Maloney, Tommy Genovese, and Richie Chaisson; they held him for $150,000 in ransom, then released him when it was paid.
+In 1972, Manzo was kidnapped by James McBratney, Eddie Maloney, Tommy Genovese and Richie Chaisson; they held him for $150,000 in ransom, then released him when it was paid.
 In 1983, Manzo was overheard in an FBI wiretap, saying, "We rule this airport".
 In 1985, Manzo, Local 295 President Frank Calise, Local 851 Vice-president Harry Davidoff, and others were indicted on charges of extorting shipping and trucking companies at JFK Airport.
 In 1986, Manzo pled guilty to racketeering and was sentenced to twelve years in prison and fined $325,000.
 On April 8, 1987, Manzo was banned from New Jersey casinos due to his history of involvement with organized crime.

 Manzo was released from prison in 1994.
 In 1995, Manzo was charged with racketeering for extorting $2 million in payoffs from cement company owner John Quadrozzi over a 13-year period, between 1978 and 1991.
 However, the charges were dropped when the judge ruled that the crimes were covered under his 1986 plea agreement.
 On October 23, 2012, Manzo died in his sleep.